CDowey/LiDARProfiles/README.md

 # LiDARProfiles
 A series of scripts for constructing profiles from DEMs.

-ProfileFunctions_arcpy.py uses the ArcGIS arcpy module for extracting elevation information along profile lines ProfileFunctions_rasterio.py completes the same ____ but with open-source tools such as rasterio and geopandas.
+ProfileFunctions_arcpy.py uses the ArcGIS arcpy module for extracting elevation information along profile lines.

+ProfileFunctions_rasterio.py completes the same task but with open-source tools such as rasterio and geopandas.

 ## Example Plots